dig-team/PARIS/README.md

 PARIS today
 ----------

 PARIS dates from 2012.
-It has not been updated since, and it is no longer maintained.
-However, it still works, and it is used as a baseline for modern knowledge graph alignment (KG alignment) methods.
+It has not been updated since, and is no longer maintained.
+Please use our newer system [FLORA](https://github.com/dig-team/FLORA) instead.

+That said, PARIS still works, and it is used as a baseline for modern knowledge graph alignment (KG alignment) methods.
 In fact [a recent survey](https://www.vldb.org/pvldb/vol15/p1712-arora.pdf) concluded that “PARIS, the state-of-the-art non-neural method, statistically significantly outperforms all the representative state-of-the-art neural methods in terms of both efficacy and efficiency across a wide variety of dataset types and scenarios”, and that “PARIS should be used as a baseline in every follow-up work on Entity Alignment”.

 That said, any comparison has to consider the following differences between PARIS and entity alignment methods:
 1. PARIS aligns not just instances, but also relations and classes.
 That is: if one KB calls the relation `wasBornInCity`, and the other KB calls it `birthPlace`, then PARIS will find out that these relations are the same.
 This works also if one relation merely subsumes the other.
 The same goes for classes (finding, e.g., that `Singers` in one KB is a subclass of `Artists` in the other).